-- Everyone has read, understood and follows the Safeguarding and Equality Policies, Standards, Code of Conduct and Reporting Procedure - Our Safeguarding and Equality Policies and procedures are monitored and updated to keep them relevant to everyone in our club and the programmes and events we run.
+- Everyone will have access to the Safeguarding and Equality Policies, Standards, Code of Conduct and Reporting Procedure. - All members will be emailed an updated copy of the policy.
+The Safeguarding policy will be available on the website.
+A hard copy will be in the policies folder held in the club house and information will be included in the new member's welcome pack. - Our Safeguarding and Equality Policies and procedures are monitored and updated to keep them relevant to everyone in our club and the programmes and events we run.